 19. Dollarbird

 Dollarbird is an app that’s ideal for families and households or even charitable institutions.
-However, Dollarbird can be easily adapted for freelancers, self-employed persons, and for small businesses.
+However, Dollarbird can be easily adapted for freelancers, self-employed persons, and small businesses.

 20. Venmo